pedriin647/pedriin647/README.md

-<p> Software Engineer to two years offering solutions in Infrastructure and Programming, with innovation and creativity.</p>
+<p> T.I Professional to two years offering solutions in Infrastructure and Programming, with innovation and creativity.</p>

 * T.I Auxiliar at Grande Oriente do Brasil - Minas Gerais